Perfect Poached Eggs

 Plus, these step-by-step instructions are easy to follow and require minimal kitchen skills.

-What Are Poached Eggs?
+What Are True Poached Eggs?

 Poached eggs are very common in French cuisine.
 They are served on buttered, toasted bread with a coulis of roasted tomato sauce and basil.